 our purchased goods when we go shopping.
 They are a part of our modern lives, and we don’t tend to think much about them.
-However, this convenience of plastic shopping bags carries with it a very high cost to the environment and also negatively affects human health.
+In fact, it is estimated that up to 10 million plastic bags are used every minute around the world .

 #1 Plastic bags pollute our land and water